Alopecia | Support for Bald Women

 Alopecia | Mental coaching can help

-The following Monday she came with totally new clothes in a new style.
+The following week she came in totally new clothes in a new style.
 She had spent the entire weekend, giving her wardrobe a rigorous update.
 In cool leather pants with a matching shirt, new makeup, and a cool bald head, she walked radiantly through the door at 9 o'clock.
-Colleagues turned their heads from the beauty and energy that passed.
+Colleagues turned their heads to the beauty and energy that passed.
 What a beautiful but different woman!

 Alopecia | Miracles can happen

-Finally: 2 years later, the unimaginable happened.
+2 years later, the unimaginable happened.
+She got her long black hair back!
 Nobody knows how Alopecia originates, and nobody knows how to cure it.
-What I start to believe after this experience is that if you feel good about yourself, appearance doesn't matter at all and when you live and give a happy life, that miracles can happen.
-Including the new boyfriend, she now has that makes her happier than ever.
+What I start to believe after this experience is that if you feel good about yourself, appearance doesn't matter at all.